sharpar/estore/README.md

 Admin Controls:
-- Add, delete and edit products.
+- Add, delete, and edit products.
 - Display all finalized orders.
 - Delete all customer and order information.